THE CARLEBACH SHUL

 CREATE A PLACE OF SANCTITY.
 WE OFFER A SAFE HAVEN FOR RELIGIOUS SEEKERS

-a place free of judgment where the laws and ethical teachings are not only highlighted, but are our very way of life:
+A place free of judgment where the laws and ethical teachings are not only highlighted, but are our very way of life:

 The Carlebach Shul creates this type of G-dliness.
-Just as the Israelites built a Tabernacle, a Mishkan, in order to build a House for G-d in the desert, so too, the Carlebach Shul is that house in the wilderness for everyone who is longing to come home.
+Just as the Israelites built a Tabernacle, a Mishkan, in order to establish a House for G-d in the desert, so too, the Carlebach Shul is that house in the wilderness for everyone who is longing to come home.